-Ross Muken, B.Sc., has served as our Chief Financial Officer since February 2021.
+Ross Muken, B.Sc., has served as our Chief Financial Officer since February 2021 and our Chief Operating Officer since March 2023.
 From 2019 to 2020, Mr. Muken served as the Chief Financial Officer of Click Therapeutics, Inc. From 2012 to 2019, Mr. Muken served as the Senior Managing Director and Partner of Equity Research at Evercore/ISI Group.
 Prior to that, Mr. Muken served in various roles at Deutsche Bank, including as Managing Director of Equity Research, and at Thomas Weisel Partners.
 Mr. Muken holds a B.Sc. in business administration from Boston University.

-Daan van Well, LL.M., M.B.A., has served as our Chief Legal Officer since June 2019.
+Daan van Well, LL.M., M.B.A., has served as our Chief Legal Officer since June 2019 and Chief Compliance Officer since March 2023.
 Mr. Van Well has more than 20 years of legal, governance and compliance experience.
 From 2018 to 2019, Mr. Van Well served as the founder and managing partner of consulting firm SpringWorks Sàrl.
 From 2010 to 2017, Mr. Van Well served in various legal positions with PwC Switzerland, including as the Head of Legal from 2011 to 2017.
 Prior to that, Mr. Van Well served as corporate secretary and senior legal counsel of Koninklijke Ahold N.V. (currently Koninklijke Ahold Delhaize N.V.)
 (Royal Ahold Delhaize) and practiced law at Loyens & Loeff N.V. in Rotterdam, The Netherlands.
 Mr. Van Well holds an LL.M. in Dutch civil law from Utrecht University and an Executive M.B.A. in management and corporate finance from HEC Lausanne.